How to integrate Castingwords MCP with LlamaIndex

 Introduction

 This guide walks you through connecting Castingwords to LlamaIndex using the Composio tool router.
-By the end, you'll have a working Castingwords agent that can transcribe this podcast episode from its url, check my available transcription balance now, order timestamps upgrade for file 12345, register a webhook for transcript notifications through natural language commands.
+By the end, you'll have a working Castingwords agent that can transcribe this podcast episode from its url, check your available transcription balance now, order timestamps upgrade for file 12345 through natural language commands.

 This guide will help you understand how to give your LlamaIndex agent real control over a Castingwords account through Composio's Castingwords MCP server.